Purdue-CS193/homework-0-shivani-venky/index.md

+# Shivani's First CS193 Homework

+### Some things I like about CS193

+- The people!
+Everyone seems so cool and it's great how we are all in similar majors and share common interests.
+- The TAs!
+They seem so knowledgeable and fun and approachable.
+- The fact that we do not have any proper exams.
+Phew.
+- EVERYTHING!!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.